Chicago Police Chief Eddie Johnson fired after "series of ethical lapses," mayor says

 "A lie is a lie," Lightfoot added.
 "He told me something that happened that night that turned out to be fundamentally different than what he portrayed to me and what he portrayed to the members of the public."

-Lightfoot added that officers "deserve a leader who they can believe in," and said she has confidence in former Los Angeles Police Chief Charlie Beck, whom she announced in November would take over as interim superintendent following Johnson's retirement.
+Lightfoot added that officers "deserve a leader who they can believe in," and said she has confidence in former Los Angeles Police Chief Charlie Beck, who she previously announced would take over as interim superintendent following Johnson's retirement.